How To Get Gmail Id With Googlemail.com Extension

-Use a Googlemail.com Address to Combat Spam
+Use a Googlemail.com Address To Combat Spam

 You can give out email@example.com email address only to one who is important or close contacts, while using a gmail.com email address for other stuff

 However, you will need to create a filter plus label in your gmail account, so that all important emails are labeled, and you never miss any.

-Creating Filters in Gmail
+Creating Filters In Gmail

 Creating custom filters is a good way to separate your mail automatically to make it easier to find what you’re looking for.
 Follow this link to learn how to create a filter.